 The main difference between iMessages and text messages is how they send data.
 Text messages use your cell connection, bouncing from cell tower to cell tower.
 Meanwhile, iMessages transfer data using the Internet.

 iMessages are free over Wi-Fi but use your data allowance otherwise.
-And text messages always use come out of your cell contract allowance.
+And text messages always come out of your cell contract allowance.
 Although most contracts offer unlimited texts these days.

-Most of us get Wi-Fi at home, work, and even on the train with 3G, 4G, or 5G spreading to fill the gaps between.
+Most of us get Wi-Fi at home, work, and even on the train with 3G, 4G, or 5G spreading to fill the gaps in between.
 That means we can nearly always get our iPhone online to send an iMessage.

 That said, there are still places with poor cellular data connection and no Wi-Fi.
-You can’t send or receive iMessages here, but if you’ve got any cell reception at all you can still send a text.
+You can’t send or receive iMessages in these places, but if you’ve got any cell reception at all you can still send a text.

 iMessages are only for Apple users

 On the plus side, you don’t need to do anything different when sending a message to someone without Apple products.
-Use the Messages app as you normally would and your iPhone works out the rest.
+Use the Messages app as you normally would and your iPhone automatically sends a text message instead.